neszt/icinga-nms-docker/README.md

 ### Why not separate docker?

-On config change need to trigger services to restart
+On config change need to trigger services to restart.

 ### I dont like your built-in smokeping config ..

-Just override with your own
+Just override with your own.

 ### I got "It appears as though you do not have permission ..." error message

-Just add your user to a\_icingaadmin alertgroup
+Just add your user to a\_icingaadmin alertgroup.

 ## TODO
 * online demo